libretime/libretime/docs/admin-manual/install/install-using-the-installer.md

 :::note

-The install script will use randomly generated passwords to create the PostgreSQL user, RabbitMQ user and to update the default Icecast passwords.
+The install script will use generated passwords to create the PostgreSQL user, RabbitMQ user and to update the default Icecast passwords.
 Those passwords will be saved to the configuration files.

 :::

 Feel free to run `./install --help` to get more details.

-### Using hardware audio output
+### Using the system audio output

 If you plan to output analog audio directly to a mixing console or transmitter, the user running LibreTime needs to be added to the `audio` user group using the command below: